rwnk-12/apmyx-gui/README.md

 [Download AMDL WSL1 ALL IN ONE.zip](https://github.com/itouakirai/apple-music-jshook-script/releases/download/wsa/AMDL-WSL1.ALL.IN.ONE.zip)

 1. Extract the downloaded zip file
-2. Run the batch script named **0-1**
+2. Run the batch script named **0-1 Install WSL1(need to reboot later).bat**
 3. This will install WSL on your computer
 4. **Important:** Restart your computer after installation completes to avoid errors

 ### Step 2: Install Ubuntu and Dependencies

-1. After restarting, run the script named **0-2**
+1. After restarting, run the script named **0-2 Install Ubuntu-AMDL(only once).bat**
 2. This will install Ubuntu on WSL
 3. It will also install all required dependencies for the wrapper

 ### Step 3: Configure and Start the Wrapper

-1. Open script **1** in a text editor like Notepad
+1. Open script **1.
+Run decryptor (!!!need to replace username and password in this file).bat** in a text editor like Notepad
-2. Find the text that says "username:password" and replace it with your Apple Music credentials
+2. Find the text that says "username:password" and replace it with your Apple Music credentials.
+Make sure to close your credentials in " " like in example.
    * Example: "youremail@example.com:yourpassword"
 3. Save the file
 4. Run script **1.
-Run Decryptor** to start the wrapper
+Run decryptor (!!!need to replace username and password in this file).bat** to start the wrapper
 5. Wait until you see "response type 6" in the wrapper window
 6. Ignore all other scripts in the folder